skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/configuration.md

 `readme` defines where to get the readme from to be used as main description for the swagger-documentation at `/docs` / `/redoc`.

-To controll if only specific hosts are allowed to controll the service we use `allowed_hosts`.
+To control if only specific hosts are allowed to access the service we use `allowed_hosts`.
 Per default a service would allow all hosts (`*`) but this can be customized here in the config.